Wren to the Rescue: Plot summary

 At the next major stop on their journey of rescue, Horth Falls Town, Wren and Tyron encounter another prominent sympathizer to the Princess’ plight, Connor Shaltar, also technically a prince of another land, whose provisions breath new hope into the mission.

 The international scope of the conflict becomes clear as debate over a retaliatory invasion against Senna Lirwan heightens in Cantirmoor, ad interim Wren's rescue party faces an escalating variety of threats as they make their way into, in to, and through, the border mountains.

 Once on the Lirwani side, some transmogrification is the only thing which saves Wren from the ambush-laden land's defenses.
 This magical intervention proves to be provided by an unexpected ally, whose previous rescue of the rescuers went anonymous.

 Her compatriots being overrun and captured by the intensifying security measures on the planes of Andreus’ blighted land, Wren is able narrowly to escape, still being in animal form herself.
 Wren defies the directive of hastening home to be restored human before her mind is lost forever, instead electing to expand her rescue mission to include all of her friends now bound in the highest tower of Edrann.

-Through a daring combination of skillful infiltration on the part of Wren, and the ingenuity and magic ability of her friends, all six foreign detainees win free, though Wren's dignity at the following feast in their honor leaves something to be desired.
+Through a combination of infiltration and the magic ability of her friends, all six foreign detainees win free.

 The book ends with two of the planet’s most prestigious magicians setting off on a mission to bring Andreus’s educator to justice, while the former's position in control of Senna Lirwan remains all-too-secure.